What Is It?

 Instructions will be provided at time of service.

 A current list is on the charity’s website, but needed items usually include:

 Paper/Plastic Items: paper towels, toilet paper, kleenex / facial tissue, kitchen trash bags, ziploc bags

 Diapers: diapers (all sizes, especially 4,5,6), pull-ups (L & XL), diaper wipes.

 Household Items: liquid hand soap, Clorox disinfecting wipes, bath towels and twin sheets (neutral colored), Bed-in-a-Bag (twin size for both adults and children), duffle bag or rolling suitcase.

 COLLECT ITEMS FOR WELCOME PACKAGES

 Children typically come to Casa with only the clothes they are wearing.
-Each child needs some basic items of their own when they arrive.
-They will take these personal items with them when they leave.
+The children need some basic items when they arrive; they will take these personal items with them when they leave.
 Welcome package items may be donated individually or as a complete package.

 Basic Welcome Package: digital thermometer (non-ear) & covers; nail clippers; Cetaphil lotion; toothbrush & toothpaste; hair brush or comb; shampoo & conditioner; children’s sunscreen (SPF 50 or higher); children’s plastic bowls, spoons, & forks; (for girls: hair elastics, barrettes, & bows).